langflow-ai/langflow/docs/docs/Starter-Projects/starter-projects-memory-chatbot.md

 :::

-Learn more about memories in the [Chat Memory](/components-chat-memory) section.
+Learn more about memories in the [Memory](/components-memories) section.